Chatham-Kent is big. Like, really big.

 At 2,500 square kilometre, we're half the size of the entire province of PEI, so there are lots of roads to travel!
 Wide open roads, interesting sites at every turn, and an array of

-1. Barn Quilt Trails – with 3 routes to choose from, how many quilts will you see in one day?
+1. Barn Quilt Trails – with three routes to choose from, how many quilts can you see in one day?

 Tecumseh Parkway – taking you from one end of CK to the other, tracing the War of 1812.

 Talbot Trail / Highway 3 – running parallel to the north shore of Lake Erie, starting at Clearville in the north and running to